Best practices to set up networking for workloads migrated to Azure

 - You can use spoke virtual networks to isolate workloads, with each spoke managed separately from other spokes.
 Each workload can include multiple tiers with multiple subnets that are connected with Azure load balancers.

 - You can implement hub and spoke virtual networks in different resource groups and even in different subscriptions.
-When you peer virtual networks in different subscriptions, the subscriptions can be associated to the same or different Azure Active Directory (Azure AD) tenants.
+When you peer virtual networks in different subscriptions, the subscriptions can be associated to the same or different Microsoft Entra tenants.
 This association creates decentralized management of each workload, while sharing services maintained in the hub network.

 Figure 1: Hub and spoke topology.